 Head into the forest (or your garden), regaling your kids with stories of elusive fairies, elves, or hobbits.
 Encourage them to gather small sticks, pebbles, pinecones, acorns, moss, pine needles, and anything else that catches their eye.
 These will form the structure + provide decoration, too.
 Find a tree that feels appropriately mysterious and show them how to build a sturdy home for their elusive friends.
 Encourage them to get creative and add fun details like a moss roof, a pebble walkway, or a pinecone fence to keep evil sprites away.

 Gather fallen scraps of bark for another fun creation: bark boats!
 Because most tree bark is buoyant, it’s a great boat-making material.
 In fact, Native Americans used birch bark to construct their canoes + navigate treacherous waters.
 To guarantee success, look for the flattest piece possible — this will form the hull (bottom) of the boat.
 Next, find and attach a straight stick to the hull (mud helps!) — this will form the mast.
 Finally, thread a fallen leaf or two to form “sails.”
 Now it’s time for the princess voyage in a puddle or pond.
 Let your kids take it from there!

-6. create seed balls and distribute them at random
+6. create seed balls

 A great, hands-on craft to do with your kids, seed balls are also a valuable teaching tool for budding naturalists.
 Using native wildflower seeds and recycled paper, this activity will get your kids excited about gardening in a whole new way!
 Download our step-by-step "How to Make Seedballs" Guide to get all the details on how to combine wildflower seeds with moist paper to create plantable balls and then find the best place to leave them.
 Some ideas include trailsides, community spaces, and anywhere else that could use a pop of color!